mathigon/tropicsu/README.md

 After forking and cloning this repository, install all dependencies using `npm install`.

-Now you can start a local development server by running `npm start`.
-Wait for the assets to be compiled and then open [localhost:5000](http://localhost:5000).
-The server will automatically watch for file changes.
+Now you can start a local development server by running `npm run local`.
+Wait for a few seconds and then open [localhost:5000](http://localhost:5000).
+The server will automatically watch for file changes and update.

 Every lesson plan is a subfolder in the [content](content) directory.
 The URL of the [CO2 and Calculus course](content/co2-calculus), for example, will be